Huysiunhan02/Robocar_Arduino/README.md

 #### Note:
 - Each speed will need to set different PID parameters.
 You need to change the PID parameter to suit your robot.
 - "GOAL" will also depend on the number of QTR sensors.

+## Synchronize receiving and sending data
+Default: The character that marks the end of a send command is "#"

+You can custom that character in file "Uart.h" (Line 20)

+## Control signal
+- "F" : Forward
+- "B" : Back
+- "R" : Turn right
+- "L" : Turn left

+Custom it in function Mode_control()